wol-soft/php-json-schema-model-generator/README.md

 ## Tests ##

+The library is tested via [PHPUnit](https://phpunit.de/).

 After installing the dependencies of the library via `composer update` you can execute the tests with `./vendor/bin/phpunit` (Linux) or `vendor\bin\phpunit.bat` (Windows).
 The test names are optimized for the usage of the `--testdox` output.
 Most tests are atomic integration tests which will set up a JSON-Schema file and generate a class from the schema and test the behaviour of the generated class afterwards.

 During the execution the tests will create a directory PHPModelGeneratorTest in tmp where JSON-Schema files and PHP classes will be written to.

-If a test which creates a PHP class from a JSON-Schema fails the JSON-Schema and the generated class(es) will be dumped to `./Failed-classes`
+If a test which creates a PHP class from a JSON-Schema fails the JSON-Schema and the generated class(es) will be dumped to the directory `./Failed-classes`